 Following the opening of the Cracker Line and the Battle of Wauhatchie, Grant began planning an assault on the Confederate forces.
 He intended to wait until Sherman’s men arrived on the battlefield.
 Sherman’s men began to arrive on November 20, but the vast majority of the force was delayed.
 On November 23, rumors circulated through Northern lines that the Confederate forces were retreating.
 Grant ordered General Thomas to reconnoiter the center of the Confederate line at the base of Missionary Ridge.
-Early in the afternoon, fourteen thousand Northern forces under Brigadier-General Thomas J. Wood easily overpowered the six hundred Confederates at Orchard Knob.
+Early in the afternoon, 14,000 Northern forces under Brigadier-General Thomas J. Wood easily overpowered the six hundred Confederates at Orchard Knob.
 Initially, Grant had ordered the men to return to Northern lines, but upon seeing the ease the Union men had in securing the position, he ordered his soldiers to hold the position and to entrench.

 Union forces continued their assault on the Confederate position the next day.
 On November 24, General Hooker’s men attacked Confederate forces on Lookout Mountain, which was located on the Southerners’ left flank.
 By mid afternoon the Union assault had stalled, primarily due to a thick fog that enveloped the mountain, causing soldiers to nickname the Battle of Lookout Mountain as the Battle Above the Clouds.
 Although Hooker’s men did not take the mountain, he correctly predicted that Southern forces would withdrawal from the mountain that night.